Skip to main content

 The Undergraduate Residential Requirement

 The residential experience is understood to be an integral part of a Vanderbilt education.
-This commitment to residential education is clearly expressed in the university’s residential requirement put in place by the Board of Trust in 1952:
+This commitment to residential education is clearly expressed in the university’s residential requirement established by the Board of Trust in the 1950s:

 “All unmarried undergraduate students must live in residence halls on campus during the academic year, May session, and summer sessions.
 Authorization to live elsewhere is granted at the discretion of the Director of Housing Assignments and Operations in special situations or when space is unavailable on campus.”